elyra-ai/community/contributing.md

 * Sometimes, other changes will be merged which conflict with your pull request's changes.
 The PR can't be merged until the conflict is resolved.
 This can be resolved with "git fetch origin" followed by "git merge origin/master" and resolving the conflicts by hand, then pushing the result to your branch.
-* Try to be responsive to the discussion rather than let days pass between replies
+* Try to be responsive to the discussion rather than let days pass between replies.

 ## Merging Pull Requests